-This blog post on developing and retaining team security professionals is part of a multi-part series on designing an information security program in alignment with your most important business objectives.
+This blog post on developing and retaining security professionals at your high growth technology company is part of a multi-part series on designing an information security program in alignment with your most important business objectives.
 You can also watch the webinar or listen to the podcast that accompany each blog post for more ideas.

 Employee engagement is the key to employee performance and retention.
 As a security leader, it is easy to focus on the technical parts of the job, but ultimately, the success or failure of your entire security program hinges on your ability to build and retain a highly engaged team.